MightyHive/floody/README.md

 # Floody - Bulk Floodlight management

+## Media.Monks Fork

+This has been forked as it was deployed to our own GCP project so M.M users could access it.
+The Google deployment ran into security issues, as it wasn't deployed as publicly release app.

+## Now back to the source

 Managing many Floodlight Activities using the Campaign Manager 360 user interface can be time-consuming and tedious.
 Floody makes it possible for you to edit all your Floodlight Activities using a *Single Screen*.